Written by Jordan Meehan

 Steps to Help Reduce Age Stereotyping and Stigma

-Age biases will never simply go away.
+Age biases and stereotypes will never simply go away.
 Members of each generation have a role in reducing stigma and unfair labeling.
 Meaningful change will require self-reflection, effort, and even a little vulnerability.
 In order to combat stereotyping based on age, follow these steps to make a conscious effort to address your personal biases:

 - Admit that every person has biases, including you.